OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-community.md

 - The description should be meaningful and concise (less than 50 characters).

-- Commit messages should follow the same format.
-They should be created when a new feature is added or a change/fix is completed.
+- Commit messages should follow the link below.

+- The follow process work with Linux, Mac, and Windows.

+- Make sure you excute local builds before creating a PR.
+First you will run `poetry install`
+  then run `poetry run mkdocs serve`.

+- To see the local build copy the link and paste it into your browser.

+- In order to leave the local build hit `control + c`.

 - Add all of the Integration team to every pull request.
 Make sure that only 2 reviewers are **required** to merge the pull request.